 You should look to be repairing any damage as soon as possible.
 The longer you leave it, the more dirt will get into the damage.
 Not only is it difficult to clean out, but it could stop the repair resin from bonding to the glass properly.

 Most of the resins used in windshield repairs rely on the sunlight to cure them for a hardened finish, so don’t do it at night.
 More importantly, when you’re making the first stage of the repair, do it in a shaded area to stop the curing process happening prematurely.

 You should also let the glass cool down before attempting the repair – too hot and it won’t work properly.

 Any windshield repair is limited as to what it can actually repair, even the professionals can’t repair damage if it’s too big.
 Most kits can cope with bullseye damage up to around an inch, maybe slightly bigger (the Permatex kit listed here goes up to 1 1/4″).
 Some people may tell you that this just means you have to do it twice, placing a repair on a repair, but in my experience, that doesn’t work too well.

-It’s worth wearing safety protection – chemicals can burn, and if the resin gets in to your eyes, then you’ll quite possibly be looking at a trip to the ER – all for the sake of looking a bit goofy.
+It’s worth wearing safety protection.
+Chemicals can burn.
+And if the resin gets into your eyes, you’ll quite possibly be looking at a trip to the ER – all for the sake of looking a bit goofy.